Tatiana-Ngamba/Tatiana-Ngamba/README.md

 **🚀 I embarked on my coding journey in December 2022, beginning with the study of SQL, which was my first programming language.**

-Feel free to explore my pinned repository.
+`Please feel free to check out the repositories I have pinned.`

 ## At present, I am...
 * studying on the Code First Girls Data Nano Degree 16-week course, sponsored by GCHQ.